vibe-876/mushroom-allocator/README.md

 # mushroom-allocator
 I wanted to have a better understanding of how the various _alloc functions, the heap data structure, and operating system memory managment in general worked, so I'm writing this.
+My only real rule for this is that I can't use anything in stdlib.h; everything else is fair game (such as sys/mman.h).

 This is part of a long term project called Mushroom, which is an operating system.